thekhalifa/dupeguru/README.md

 But anything non-critical, I'm not going to implement it myself because I see every issue as a contribution opportunity.

-### Windows maintainer wanted

-As [described on my website][nowindows], dupeGuru v4.0 dropped Windows support because there isn't anyone to bear the burden of Windows maintenance.
-If you're a Windows developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

 ### OS X maintainer wanted